xinyee20/tp/docs/UserGuide.md

 You can use this command to view the list of students and tutorial lessons of a tutorial group.
 You will also be able to execute tutorial group-related commands.

+> :bulb: **Tip for the `viewgrp` command:**
+> You can easily navigate to the tutorial group by pressing its button in the Side_Bar as well!
+> Pressing the tutorial group's button equals to typing this command.

 **Format:**

 `viewgrp grp/GROUP_NAME`